hbach24/Baking-Recipe-Calculator/README.md

 Having trouble figuring out how many grams are in a cup for the recipe you are trying to follow and create?
 Pick an ingredient to convert any measurement you desire from cups to grams or grams to cups!

-In courtesy of a friend who loves to bake but has trouble converting between grams to cups (not everyone has a measuring scale!)
+In courtesy of a friend who loves to bake but has trouble converting between grams to cups (not everyone has a measuring scale! 😫)

 REFERENCE: https://www.kingarthurbaking.com/learn/ingredient-weight-chart